scottapp/aws-s3-lambda/README.md

 # AWS Glue Lambda CloudWatch Utility Script

-The scripts in this repo will perform the following tasks:
+Instead of using CloudFormation to generate the necessary stack configurations, the scripts in this repo can help perform the following tasks:

 - create GlueStartCrawler IAM policy
 - create AWSGlueServiceRole for the glue crawler to access s3 content